 The above legislation requires the Athy Town Development Plan to undergo SEA.
-The findings of the SEA are expressed in an Environmental Report which is submitted to the Elected Members alongside the Draft Plan.
-The Elected Members must take account of the Environmental Report before the adoption of the Plan.
-When the Plan is adopted a statement must be made public, summarising, inter alia: how environmental considerations have been integrated into the Plan; and, the reasons for choosing the Plan as adopted over other alternatives detailed in the Environmental Report.
+The findings of the SEA were expressed in an earlier version of this Environmental Report which was submitted to the Elected Members alongside the Draft Plan.
+The Elected Members took account of the Environmental Report before the adoption of the Plan.
+When the Plan is adopted a statement must be made public, summarising, inter alia: environmental considerations have been integrated into the Plan; and, the reasons for choosing the Plan as adopted over other alternatives detailed in the Environmental Report.